nsaunier/CIV8740/guide-sumo.md

 Chaque phase a les attributs décrits dans le tableau suivant.

-Each phase is defined using the following attributes:

 | Attribut | Type de valeur             | Description                |
 | -------------- | --------------------- | -------------------------- |
 | **duration**   | time (int)            | The duration of the phase                                                                                                                                    |